nslee333/dev-folder/weather_app/project_notes.md

 [Working]:
-- Display daily forecast.
+- Display data for City tab.
   - fetch and sustain data for City tab.
-- Display data for City tab.
 - Weather Icons